Chapter 14 : Chapter Fourteen - Severus

-I took the box from her.
-It was plain except for a label containing a maple leaf made out of snowflakes.
+I took the container from her.
+It was plain except for a label of a maple leaf made out of snowflakes.
 “Which are?”

-“Ice chiselled from the polar caps and enchanted to never melt as long as they are kept in their sealed box.
+“Ice chiselled from the polar caps and enchanted to remain at sub-zero temperatures as long as they are kept in their sealed box.
 I figured it was the only way to instantly cool the potion without altering its pH.
 I ordered some a few weeks ago in case I needed them in my research and had put them in your storeroom for safekeeping.
 I hope that was all right,” she finished, sounding a little nervous.

 “All right?!”
 I asked in disbelief.
 “It was brilliant!
 I’ve never heard of these before.
 Could you make another order for me?
 I’ll reimburse you, of course.”

 Avrille smiled, her cheeks colouring a little.
 “My uncle exports them.
 I can get them free of charge.”

 I shook my head and handed the box back to her.
 “I don’t know what to say.
 I’m quite embarrassed, actually; I panicked.
 I’ve made this potion so many times, and I have never made that mistake before.”